Rare Beer Club

 The Rare Beer Club is an online mail-order club specializing in exclusive beers for craft beer enthusiasts.
 It was founded by the British journalist and beer critic Michael Jackson.

 Reception

-The Rare Beer Club has received positive reviews from different media sources (visual and written).
-A Los Angeles Times critic referred to the club as “game-changing,” with “expertly curated bottle shipments that continue to be among the best in the industry,” and noted that about half of the beers featured in the monthly selections were produced exclusively for the club.
+Sarah Bennett of the Los Angeles Times called The Rare Beer Club “game-changing,” with “expertly curated bottle shipments that continue to be among the best in the industry,” and noted that about half of the beers featured in the monthly selections were produced exclusively for the club.
 Fortune magazine affirmed that the club is the “favorite” of the craft beer enthusiasts, and that it is “the way to go” for an experience “more off the beaten path.”
 The reviewer, however, cautioned that, given the high monthly price of membership, a “wish to gamble” would be a concern for those who would consider joining.